Mick Jenkins: 2017–2020: Or More EP series, Pieces of a Man and The Circus

 On November 21, 2017, Mick Jenkins released Or More; The Anxious, the first mixtape in a series of projects Jenkins describes as "a project series involving musical ideas and concepts that are currently inspiring the album's creation process."
 The second mixtape in the series, Or More; The Frustration, was released on February 24, 2018.
 On October 26, his second studio album, Pieces of a Man, was released.
 The album's first single, "Understood" was released on October 12, 2018.
 The second single "Padded Locks", featuring veteran Wu-Tang Clan member Ghostface Killah, was released on October 21, 2018.
 The album also prominently pays homage to Gil Scott-Heron's 1971 album of the same name.

 In March 2019, Jenkins was featured on the single "Cold" with Brooklyn Michelle.
 Additionally later in the year on September 18, Jenkins released the single "Percy" featuring fellow Chicago-based rapper Qari produced by greenSLLIME, also from Chicago.

 On January 3, 2020, he released the single "Carefree" from the EP The Circus, released on January 10, 2020.

-2021–present: Elephant in the Room
+2021: Elephant in the Room

-On October 8, 2021, Mick Jenkins announced his anticipated third album titled Elephant In the Room, which was released on October 29.
+On October 8, 2021, Mick Jenkins announced his anticipated third album titled Elephant in the Room, which was released on October 29.
 The first single, "Truffles" was released on June 23, 2021.
 This was followed by "Contacts", released on October 8 with the announcement of the official album release date and track list reveal.
 The album's final single "Scottie Pippen" was released on October 22.

-In 2022, Mick has appeared on Hoofy Baby's debut single "Tell Me Lies" and Wyatt Coleman's single "Glass of Water".
+2023: The Patience

+On July 7, 2023, Jenkins announced his fourth album The Patience, releasing the JID-assisted lead single "Smoke Break-Dance" on the same day.
+The album would mark his first release away from Cinematic Music Group, now releasing in collaboration with RBC Records and BMG.
+The album's second single, "Guapanese" released on July 28, 2023.

+2025: type shit, Scarecrows and A Murder of Crows

+On January 16, 2025, Jenkins released the EP type shit, exclusively on the online music platform EVEN.
+The EP would see Jenkins rap over "type beats" that he found on YouTube, and he explained the process behind the release, noting the underpayments that artists get from music streaming platforms.
+He would also mark this as the start of his "next phase in music", promising more music and content to arrive throughout 2025.
+Seven months later, Jenkins released the two-track single Scarecrows, consisting of respective collaborations with Smino and Ab-Soul.

+On September 19, 2025, Jenkins released his fifth album A Murder of Crows, in collaboration with British producer Emil, exclusively on EVEN.
+Supported by the singles "Coco Gauff" and the Enny-assisted "Words I Should've Said", the album would later be released on streaming platforms two weeks later on October 3.